fcl-dev/goober/README.md

 ### What is goober?

 goober is a music player, written in Svelte and Rust.
+It's currently in the pre-alpha stage, a.k.a indev.

 ### What can goober play?

 MP3, WAV, Vorbis, FLAC

+### Why does goober take longer amounts of time to scan bigger folders?

+The algorithm goober uses stores album covers in AppData (differs in non-Windows platforms), and that itself takes some time. goober is constantly being improved in newer versions.

 # Credits